bareos/bareos/doc/INSTALL.md

 ;cert_file = ""
 ;cert_file_passphrase = ""
 ;allowed_cns = ""
 ```

 **Note:** You can add as many directors as you want.

 #### Step 6 - SELinux

-If you do not use SELinux on your system, you can skip this step and go over to the next one.
+If you do not use SELinux on your system, you can skip this step.

-To install bareos-webui on a system with SELinux enabled, the following additional steps must be performed.
+To install bareos-webui on a system with SELinux enabled, the following additional step must be performed.

  * Allow HTTPD scripts and modules to connect to the network